Address26-34 Lurgan Rd, Portadown

 Objectives of the Student Council are to:

-• Provide a democratic forum in which students can address school related issues, which affect them
+• Provide a democratic forum in which pupils can address school related issues, which affect them

-• Maintain open communication between students and school staff
+• Maintain open communication between pupils and school staff

 Structure

-The student body is led by the Pupil Leadership Team, which is made up of students in Year 12 who are elected as a result of a school vote and an interview.
+The student body is led by the Pupil Leadership Team, which is made up of pupils in Year 12 who are nominated and appointed after an interview.
 These are the Head Girl/Boy and the Deputy Head Girls/Boys.

-Following elections, every year, a number councillors are elected from each year group.
-The councillors attend monthly meetings.
-The councillor’s role is to represent their year group and take part in the decision making process in school.
-They then feedback to the year group during assemblies.
+Every year, a number of student councillors are chosen from each year group.
+They attend monthly meetings to represent their year group and take part in the decision making process in school.

 Function

-The student council regularly meet with members of the Senior Leadership Team (SLT), including Miss Harkness, the Principal, to ensure they are involved in all elements of school life from the canteen to recruitment.
+The student council regularly meet with members of the Senior Leadership Team (SLT), including Mrs Brown, the Principal, to ensure they are involved in all elements of school life.

 A chair person and vice chair person are elected.
 They set an agenda alongside the teacher representative and are responsible for the momentum of the meetings.
 They focus on four key issues: